 Proceed only when it’s safe.
 Never interfere with road movement that has the right of way.

-When Merging: Cars already driving already on the highway have the right of way.
+When Merging: Cars already driving on the highway have the right of way.
 Accelerate to match the speed of other cars and find a safe gap to enter.

 Lane Changes: Always use turn signals and check blind spots before changing lanes.
 The vehicle in the lane you’re entering has the right of way.

-Zipper Merge: Use the zipper merge technique in congested activity use where a lane is ending.
+Zipper Merge: Use the zipper merge technique in congested activity zones where a lane is ending.
 Take turns, with each lane allowing one car from the other lane to merge in front of them.

 Sometimes, it’s difficult to tell who has the right of way.
 Get help understanding complex laws and how they apply to your case.
 Schedule a free case evaluation today.

-Special Circumstances for Failing To Yield The Right of Way
+Special Circumstances for Failing to Yield the Right of Way

 Pedestrians, Highways, and Driveway Entry Rules